 More Important People Rely On You

-Your employees, staff, customers, and fellow workers are very important.
-There is also a group of people who are more important.
+Here’s another important reason.
+You may think your boss and support team are the most important people.
 Who can be more important than the company I work for, you think.
 They pay my income.

 True.
 The business does.
 Let’s be honest, though, the boss or executives don’t love you as your family loves you.
 By far, if you have a family, your spouse and children rely on you more than you think.
 They love you more than anything.

-The Importance of Disability Insurance For Secretaries and Office Managers
+The Elements Of A Strong Disability Insurance Policy For Secretaries and Office Managers

-Hopefully, we have made a great case showing that secretaries and office managers need disability insurance.
-You already have some through work?
-While that is good, most likely it is not enough.
-Why?
+Hopefully, we have made a great case showing that secretaries, administrative assistants, and office managers need disability insurance.

 Disability Insurance Policy Basics